History of the Clinic Program

-Five decades ago, while watching a Homecoming parade, one of HMC’s engineering professors turned to a colleague and said, “Wouldn’t it be great to channel the energy and ingenuity these students use to create a winning float into solving real technical problems?”
+Five decades ago, while watching a homecoming parade, one of Harvey Mudd College’s engineering professors turned to a colleague and said, “Wouldn’t it be great to channel the energy and ingenuity these students use to create a winning float into solving real technical problems?”
 In a moment of revelry-induced inspiration, the concept of the Harvey Mudd College Clinic Program was born.

 Founding faculty members Jack Alford and M. Mack Gilkeson sought to channel HMC student initiative, drive and intelligence into projects of real-world nature.
 They felt the best way to do this was to give students a “clinical” experience similar to that which medical students receive as part of their training—thus the name “Clinic.”

 “I gained the idea that engineering was like dancing, you don’t learn it in a darkened lecture hall watching slides; you learn it by getting out on the dance floor and having your toes stepped on.”

 – Jack Alford, Emeritus Professor of Engineering and Clinic Program co-founder

 In 2012, M. Mack Gilkeson and two other HMC faculty members received the nation’s most prestigious engineering education award, the National Academy of Engineering’s Bernard M. Gordon Prize for Innovation in Engineering and Technology Education.